nixworks/public/news/2007/10/26/README.md

 ##### Explosion
 ### [ An explosion shakes the Mexican consulate in New York City.
 The explosion was caused by two thrown hand grenades aided by additional explosive material.
 7 injuries were reported, with several windows blown out and debris entering the building. ](/news/2007/10/26/an-explosion-shakes-the-mexican-consulate-in-new-york-city-the-explosion-was-caused-by-two-thrown-hand-grenades-aided-by-additional-explos.md)
-_Context: hand grenades, Mexico, New York City, explosion, consulate_
+_Context: hand grenades, New York City, explosion, Mexico, consulate_

 ##### President
 ### [ Former President of the Philippines Joseph Estrada is freed after receiving a pardon from the current President Gloria Arroyo. ](/news/2007/10/26/former-president-of-the-philippines-joseph-estrada-is-freed-after-receiving-a-pardon-from-the-current-president-gloria-arroyo.md)
-_Context: Gloria Arroyo, Joseph Estrada, President_
+_Context: Gloria Arroyo, President, Joseph Estrada_

 ##### European Union
 ### [ Leaders of the European Union and Russia meet for their annual summit in Lisbon. ](/news/2007/10/26/leaders-of-the-european-union-and-russia-meet-for-their-annual-summit-in-lisbon.md)
-_Context: Russia, European Union, Lisbon_
+_Context: European Union, Lisbon, Russia_

 ##### Kallang-Paya Lebar Expressway
 ### [ The southern segment of the Kallang-Paya Lebar Expressway in Singapore, set to be the longest subterranean road tunnel in Southeast Asia when fully complete, opens to traffic. ](/news/2007/10/26/the-southern-segment-of-the-kallang-paya-lebar-expressway-in-singapore-set-to-be-the-longest-subterranean-road-tunnel-in-southeast-asia-wh.md)
-_Context: Singapore, subterranean, Asia, Kallang-Paya Lebar Expressway, tunnel_
+_Context: Kallang-Paya Lebar Expressway, subterranean, tunnel, Singapore, Asia_

 ##### Apple Inc.
 ### [ Apple Inc. launches the sixth major release of their Mac OS X operating system, entitled Mac OS X 10.5 Leopard. ](/news/2007/10/26/apple-inc-launches-the-sixth-major-release-of-their-mac-os-x-operating-system-entitled-mac-os-x-10-5-leopard.md)
-_Context: Mac OS X, Mac OS X 10.5 Leopard, operating system, Apple Inc._
+_Context: operating system, Mac OS X 10.5 Leopard, Mac OS X, Apple Inc._

 ## [Previous Day...](/news/2007/10/25/index.md)